-Over twenty-five publishers have been removed since the first edition of this book was published four years ago, because they either started charging submission fees, closed to unsolicited submissions, or went out of business entirely.
-Another fifteen or so publishers did not make it into this edition because they closed to unsolicited submissions, and now they accept only agented submissions.
+Over fifty publishers have been removed since the first edition of this book was published four years ago, because they either started charging submission fees, tried to redirect submitters to their hybrid or vanity imprint, closed to unsolicited submissions, or went out of business entirely.
+This year I removed a couple of the publishers I reviewed early on, because it was difficult to gauge how active the publisher still was.